 Tip 5: Don’t Go the German Sauna With Friends of the Opposite Sex

 Much to my chagrin, many of my friends have seen my husband naked!
-And, no, he’s not cheating.
+Let me explain.
 After playing badminton, he often goes to the sauna before grabbing a bite to eat.
 A few of the ladies in our badminton group go as well, so voila, everyone becomes more intimately familiar with each other.

-Tip 6: All Saunas Are Not Created Equal
+Tip 6: All Saunas Are Not Equal

-Some, like the one at my badminton club – or so I’m told, I’ve never been inside, are really small.
+Some, like the one at my badminton club, are small.
 So, if there are more than 3 or 4 people, there’s a good chance you’ll be in contact with another sweaty body!

 This is not as much of a problem as you might think.
-Many of the rooms are dimly lit (as shown in the two above photos) and the saunas are large enough that everyone has his/her space.
+Many of the rooms are dimly lit (as shown in the two above photos).
+And the saunas are large enough that everyone has his/her space.

 Also check out these wellness hotels in Germany which in addition to having sauna areas, also have wellness areas.

-Follow these tips and you may find yourself actually relaxing and even enjoying the German sauna experience…even as a shy girl, who may just emerge not quite so shy!
+Follow these tips, and you may find yourself actually relaxing and even enjoying the German sauna experience…even as a shy girl, who may just emerge not quite so shy!